 Dr Benjamin Liu

-Benjamin is a Lecturer at the University of Auckland Business School.
+Benjamin is a Senior Lecturer at the University of Auckland Business School.
 Before joining the University, Benjamin worked at international law firms and a leading European bank, specialising in financial derivatives and structured products.
 Benjamin is a qualified solicitor in New Zealand and England and Wales.

 Research | Current

 Securiites Law; Financial Derivatives; Law and Information Technology.
 In particular, my research interests focus on the impact of AI on law and legal services.

 Teaching | Current